prsai/ibotg/README.md

 * media user: it's the user on IRC that shows media URLs for history messages, as it's not possible to show the URLs inline as on regular messages.
 Both ircnick and telegram_name must be the same.

+**channel list:**

+One line per group/channel with two data separated by colon:

+    Group_name:#channel

+* Group_name: Name of the group as shown in Telegram (with spaces replaced by underscores "_").
+* #channel: The name of the IRC channel when the corresponding group will be mapped.

+Examples:

+    The_Far_West:#farwest
+    Western_Saloon:#saloon

 Another file you should adapt to your system is "tg", this is the script ibotg uses to launch telegram-cli with all the necessary options, you can